smorello87/teaching-omeka/frontmatter.md

 ### Ethical Considerations

-When working on a digital archive, you want to keep in mind issues concerning intellectual property, privacy, discoverability, accessibility, and sustainabiltiy.
+When working with digital archives, you want to keep in mind issues concerning intellectual property, privacy, discoverability, accessibility, and sustainabiltiy.
 Head over to our [Intro to Omeka workshop](https://github.com/GCDigitalFellows/omeka/blob/v2.0-smorello-edits/frontmatter.md) to read more about these matters.

 ## Resources (optional)